Peter Børseth: As governor

-Børseth became acting American civil governor of Leyte, beginning in September 1, 1901.

 The Constabulary faced serious accusations of abuse, sparking debate in the government and media.
 Following the surrenders in June 1902, then Governor Joseph H. Grant traveled to coast towns in Leyte to gather feedback on the Constabulary's actions and was pleased to find no complaints of abuse.
+Børseth became acting American civil governor of Leyte, beginning in March 1903 after Grant resigned.
 Later, journalist Jaime C. de Veyra campaigned against the Constabulary's alleged wrongdoings.
 Børseth, who won the 1904 gubernatorial elections, denied these allegations.

 During his time as acting governor, conditions in Leyte were favorable.
 He was formally appointed governor of the province in 1904.

 Attacks by the Pulahanes (Dios-Dios)

 In August 1904, Børseth noted that the loss of carabaos due to a rinderpest epidemic led to smaller sugar crops.
 The epidemic also severely harmed cattle-raising.
 The deaths of many people from the 1902 cholera epidemic and the rinderpest losses drew local farmers and workers to Pulahan (Dios-Dios) cult leader Faustino Ablen, who promised them protection and lead them to the "seven churches of gold".
 Their belief to Ablen's declarations led to the attacks by the Pulahanes to the Constabulary in Ormoc as well as near municipalities in Leyte beginning in 1903.
 By March 1903, Pulahan leaders known by American authorities were Ablen and Juan Tamayo.

 Børseth's search for Juan Tamayo, second-ranking leader of the Pulahanes in Leyte, led to Tamayo's death in 1905 and support for the religious movement begun to wane leading to its disbandment.
 Ablen, meanwhile, became inactive in the latter half of 1905.